Southall Waterside trades lorries for barges to reduce disruption

 Each barge is capable of transporting 60 tonnes per trip, saving around 29,000 road miles per year and reducing the site's carbon footprint by reducing the number of lorries needed.

-Councillor Julian Bell, leader of Ealing Council, said Southall Waterside's innovative approach will “minimise disruption for local people”.
+Councillor Julian Bell , leader of Ealing Council, said Southall Waterside's innovative approach will “minimise disruption for local people”.

 "It’s great to see that the canal is being used in this way, in order to minimise disruption for local people by keeping thousands of lorry journeys off our roads," he said.